 Things to keep in your car for winter

 Once the snow starts to fall, driving can get dicey!
 From the steep streets of Seattle to the high mountain passes, it is critical to be prepared for whatever winter blows.
-Here are a few items to have in your car:
+Ensure that you’ve enough diesel fuel stored at home.
+Anyway, here are a few items to have in your car:

 For those early mornings after a storm, you’ll be thankful for having this tool!
 Be sure to scrape your windows thoroughly so you can see clearly when driving.

 While it’d be nice if the snow only landed on our windows, that’s never the case: Sometimes, you’re going to have to do a little digging.
 Whether you’re clearing your parking spot in the city or trying to get your car unstuck from a ditch after a spin-out, having a shovel in the trunk is necessary.

 Speaking of getting stuck, let’s talk about how to get out.
 While digging the tire clear is a good start, you most likely spun-out from slick conditions.
 So giving your tires some extra traction is going to be key.
 While carrying chains is mandatory in most mountain areas, also consider having some road salt, sand, or even kitty litter on hand.
 Sprinkling a little bit of this around your tires will help them get some grip and get you moving again.